utdata/rwdir/docs/70-group-dates.md

 ## # … with 22,471 more rows
 ```

 It is a good practice to rename any grouping variable made from a function like that.
-FWIW, it would've worked if I called the new column `year`, I named it `yr` so I'm less likely to confuse it with the function `year()`.
+FWIW, it would've worked if I called the new column `year`, but I named it `yr` so I'm less likely to confuse it with the function `year()`.
 It's a personal preference what to name the new column.

 ## Making reusable date parts

-If you will group by a date part more than once, then it makes sense to create a new `yr` column and save it.
-In fact, you might make several date parts, but we'll start with only one.
+If you think you'll use a date parts more than once, then it makes sense to create a new columns and save them.
+You might make several date parts, but we'll start with only one.

-To be clear, I usually go back to my cleaning notebook to add these once I recognize I'll need them.
+**I usually go back to my cleaning notebook to add these once I recognize I need them, and then rerun everything.**

-To make this easier to show, I've created a random sample of data with only a couple columns.
+To make this easier to show, I've created a random sample of data with only the `chart_date` and `title` columns.
 Here is our sample:

 ```r